Azure/app-service-linux-docs/WordPress/wordpress_migration.md

 [You can perform this task either using MySQL client tools like HeidiSQL, MySQL workbench, PhpMyAdmin or through command line interface]

 ### Import the data at destination site:
-1. Go to SCM site of your WordPress App Service using the following URL **https://\<sitename\>.scm.azurewebsites.net/newui**
+1. Go to SCM site of your WordPress App Service using the following URL.
+    **https://\<sitename\>.scm.azurewebsites.net/newui**
-2. Open Bash shell
+2. Open Bash Shell from the menu shown on left side.
-3. Delete the existing content of **/home/site/www/wp-content** folder using the following command
+3. Delete the existing content of **/home/site/www/wp-content** folder using the following command.
     ````
     rm -rf /home/site/www/wp-content/*
     ````